alert-city/server/.github/PULL_REQUEST_TEMPLATE.md

 ## TL;DR
 <!-- Provide a short summary of the changes in this PR. -->
 <!-- Example: Fixes a bug in the authentication logic and improves performance in user queries. -->
+- Implement authLink and responseLink in the apolloClient.ts to add access token and intercept auth status and new access token to localStorage

 ## Description
 <!-- Provide a detailed description of the changes made in this PR. -->